uspas/fel2024/README.md

 ## Create the `fel2024` environment

 This repository contains a file `environmentl.yml`.
-Install on the command line:
+Change directories to this repository and nstall on the command line:
 ```bash
 conda env create -f environment.yml
 ```